DavidVentura/esp-ntp/README.md

 This project runs:
 - An UBX parser on the serial data in the GPS
 - A stratum-1 NTP server, on port 123 UDP.
-- An HTTP server for prometheus metrics, port 80, /metrics.
+- An HTTP endpoint for prometheus metrics, port 80, at `/metrics`.
+- An HTTP endpoint which allows changing the timezone, at `/`.

 The metrics currently look like